Possible Sizes of Sumsets: Introduction

 \subsection{Roadmap}

-In Section~\ref{sectexcluding}, we prove Theorem~\ref{mainthm} by employing an asymmetric form of Freiman's $3k-3$ theorem to control the sizes of sumsets from the diameter of sets.
+In Section~\ref{sectexcluding}, we prove Theorem~\ref{mainthm} by using results from \cite{Lev96} which generalize Freiman's $3k-3$ theorem to control the sizes of sumsets from the diameter of sets.
 We then prove Theorem~\ref{thmh3} before Theorem~\ref{thmgeneralh} because the proof of Theorem~\ref{thmh3} contains simpler versions of some of the ideas in the proof of Theorem~\ref{thmgeneralh}.
 In Section~\ref{secth3}, we prove Theorem~\ref{thmh3} using a nonconstructive inductive argument involving understanding the possible tuples $(|2A|,|3A|)$ for all sets $A \subset \Z$ with $|A| = k$.
 The bulk of the paper is in Section~\ref{sectgeneralh}, where we prove Theorem~\ref{thmgeneralh}.
 This is done using two separate constructions: In Section~\ref{sectlemmaquad}, we construct sets $A$ with smaller values of $|hA|$ using a partially inductive construction; in Section~\ref{sectlemmamain}, we construct sets $A$ with larger values of $|hA|$ by combining dense sets that resemble arithmetic progressions with sparse sets that resemble geometric sequences.
 Section~\ref{sectfuturedirections} discusses possible future directions of research and open problems.